 Michael A. Refolo

-Mike is a partner in the firm's Business Group.
+Mike is a partner in the firm's Business Group and the group's former Practice Group Leader.
 His practice focuses on business law, including securities, mergers and acquisitions, banking and in the drafting and review of business contracts.
 He represents companies in all stages, from emerging and developing companies to family-owned businesses to publicly held companies, both as general counsel and in specialized transactions.

 Mike has extensive experience in securities law, and serves as general counsel to SEC accelerated and SEC smaller reporting companies.
 He assists public companies with all SEC disclosure obligations (including 10-K, 10-Q and 8-K periodic reports, and proxy statements), capital-based financings and public offerings.
 He serves as counsel to emerging and established companies with private placements and venture capital transactions.
 He provides advice regarding resales of restricted stock under Rule 144, and with respect to DTC, OTCBB and NASDAQ.